About Midwest Dairy and Dairy Promotion

 Q: How is my contribution to dairy checkoff is being used?

 A: Dairy checkoff is working to build trust in and demand for dairy at the both the local and national level.
-You can learn more how Midwest Dairy is working on behalf of dairy farmers by checking out this infographic.
+You can learn more how Midwest Dairy is working on behalf of dairy farmers by building trust and demand in dairy.
 Visit usdairy.com to learn about national efforts.
 You can also reach out to your local Farmer Relations team member with questions.

-Q: Who is my local Farmer Relations staff member and how do I get in touch with him or her?
+Q: Who is my local Farmer Relations staff member and how do I get in touch with them?